-Making a difference for māori health
+Making a difference for Māori health

-Community and Public Health is committed to ensuring positive Māori health outcomes and reducing inequalities.
+Community and Public Health is committed to ensuring positive Māori health outcomes and reducing inequities.
 We have a number of projects that specifically address Māori health needs throughout Canterbury, South Canterbury and the West Coast.

-Community and Public Health embraces a model of best practice (Te Pae Mahutonga) that promotes and brings together the value of traditional and contemporary viewpoints on Māori wellness and current research to enhance its service delivery.
+Community and Public Health embraces a model of best practice (Te Pae Māhutonga) that promotes and brings together the value of traditional and contemporary viewpoints on Māori wellness and current research to enhance its service delivery.

-Our role, in addition to liaison with non-Māori, is working with Māori to assist and to strengthen whānau, hapū and iwi.
+Our role is working with Māori to assist and to strengthen whānau, hapū and iwi – in addition to liaising with non-Māori.

 Community and Public Health have a valuable role in contributing at a population level to ‘living healthy lifestyles’, ‘participating fully in society’ and ‘confidently participating in te ao Māori’.

-Latest Maori Health Publications
+Latest Māori Health Publications

-Maori Health Tools, Models and Strategies
+Māori Health Tools, Models and Strategies

 Ph: +64 3 364 1777